CoFH/cofh.github.io/docs/thermal-foundation/fluids/elemental/blazing-pyrotheum/index.md

 [lava](https://minecraft.gamepedia.com/Lava).
 Pyrotheum source blocks will also gradually fall downwards if there are no blocks below them.

-### Interactions
+### Effects
+Most [entities](https://minecraft.gamepedia.com/Entity) that touch blazing pyrotheum take 4 damage every half-second.
+They are also set on fire.

 Like [lava](https://minecraft.gamepedia.com/Lava), blazing pyrotheum blocks start fires.
 However, pyrotheum does so much more aggressively.

-Blazing pyrotheum has specific interactions with the following blocks:
+Blazing pyrotheum has the following effects on certain blocks and mobs:

 * flammable blocks are instantly destroyed;
 * [cobblestone](https://minecraft.gamepedia.com/Cobblestone) is smelted into